JakeCataford/wider-hub/README.md

 WiderHub
 =========

+> **NOTE** This has been updated to only work with the new github repo design.
+If you dont want that, Just checkout an earlier commit.

 ###A Chrome Extension for full width GitHub PRs.
 This extension makes your github PR's full screen.
 It's ghetto but it works.